romantomjak/romantomjak.com/content/posts/go-http-middleware.md

 draft: true
 tags: ["http", "middleware"]
 categories: ["go"]
-summary: How I replaced NGINX with Go's HTTP server for static file serving and then equipped it with access log middleware that writes details about incoming request to the log!
+summary: How I replaced NGINX with Go's HTTP server for static file serving and then equipped it with access log middleware that writes details about incoming request to the log.
 ---

 I was working on an HTML website for a Go project when I conceived this profane idea.
-Like always, I was extending the NGINX image, but then it hit me... what if I replaced NGINX with Go's HTTP server?!
+Like always, I started with extending the NGINX image, but then it hit me... what if I replaced NGINX with Go's HTTP server?!

+<div style="width:100%;height:0;padding-bottom:43%;position:relative;"><iframe src="https://giphy.com/embed/idKeY3nvmdIsM" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>

 Immediately I run into an issue where by default you don't get any HTTP logging facilities, but luckily this is very easy to correct using (you guessed it!)
 HTTP middleware.

-So what exactly is HTTP middleware in Go-speak?
+What exactly is HTTP middleware in Go-speak?
 In the most simple form it's a function that wraps and replaces another function.
 They can be used to inject additional functionality to one or more functions.

-For instance, we might have an `AccessLog` middleware that logs details about the request to the log or one that validates user's session or performs some sort of caching and so on.
+For instance, an `AccessLog` middleware could log details about the request to the log.
+Others could validate user's session or perform some sort of caching and so on.

 ## Middleware type